 Second, OMB, confusingly, presents separate charts for different periods of time (1992-93, etc.), without ever presenting, in one place, a chart showing all of the regulations and cost/benefit estimates on which it is relying.
 This haphazard mode of presentation is hard to follow, and also raises questions about what exactly OMB is doing.
-OMB should provide its estimates in a form that allows a reader to check its work.
-In this regard, it would help matters greatly if OMB would describe the rules it is appraising more precisely by, for example, giving a cite from the Federal Register to each rule it analyzes in this Report.
+For example, the Report twice presents estimates of the costs and benefits of the acid rain program - once in Table 7 (68 FR at 5500), and again in Table 9 (68 FR 5507).
+In Table 7, the program has a very favorable benefit/cost ratio, with benefits exceeding \$76 billion and costs from \$1 to 2 billion.
+In Table 9, in contrast, the program appears to have an unfavorable benefit/cost ratio, with figures for both benefits and costs that are different from those in Table 7.
+OMB should explain (or correct) this inconsistency.
+In the pursuit of greater clarity, it would also help matters greatly if OMB would describe the rules it is appraising more precisely by, for example, giving a cite from the Federal Register to each rule it analyzes in this Report.